Manifesto of the Sixteen: Conception and publication

-As he was unable to travel during 1916, Kropotkin found himself in frequent correspondence with others, including Jean Grave, who visited Kropotkin from France with his wife.
+As he was unable to travel during 1916, Kropotkin found himself in frequent correspondence with others, including Jean Grave, who visited Kropotkin from France with his wife Mabel Holland Thomas Grave.
 Together, they discussed the war and Kropotkin's firm support for it.
 At Kropotkin's suggestion that he would like to have been a combatant were he younger, Grave suggested publishing a document urging anarchists to support the war effort on the side of the Allied Powers.
 Initially hesitant, due to his personal inability to sign up for active duty, Kropotkin was eventually persuaded by Grave.

 Exactly what part each played in the authorship is unknown.
 At the time, Grave asserted that he had authored the manifesto and that Kropotkin had revised it.
 Alternatively, Grigorii Maksimov reported that Kropotkin had written the document and that Grave had merely advised minor alterations.
 George Woodcock noted that the work seems to be highly influenced by Kropotkin's common concerns and arguments against the German Empire, and so felt that the exact authorship was unimportant.

 The Manifesto, which would be given its famous name at a later point, dates from February 28, 1916 and was first published in La Bataille on March 14.
 La Bataille was a controversial socialist periodical known for its support of the war, and was accused of being a front for government propaganda by Marxist groups as a result.